Snapchat/KeyDB-docs/docs/data-types-intro.md

 Lexicographical scores
 ---

-With recent versions of KeyDB 2.8, a new feature was introduced that allows getting ranges lexicographically, assuming elements in a sorted set are all inserted with the same identical score (elements are compared with the C `memcmp` function, so it is guaranteed that there is no collation, and every KeyDB instance will reply with the same output).
+KeyDB allows getting ranges lexicographically, assuming elements in a sorted set are all inserted with the same identical score (elements are compared with the C `memcmp` function, so it is guaranteed that there is no collation, and every KeyDB instance will reply with the same output).